capsicumbaccatum/MS2LDA_workshop_Halle/README.md

 If the network mapping script does not work for you (or if the allocated time is not sufficient), you can also download the resulting files from this folder: motif_mapping_output.
-For mapping the Mass2Motifs on your network, please use the wide format data table.
+For mapping the Mass2Motifs on your network, please use the wide format data table (motifs_wide.csv).

-Note: The long format data table may be used for mapping on phylogenetic trees, or for other statistical analysis.
+Note: The long (motifs_long.csv)format data table may be used for mapping on phylogenetic trees, or for other statistical analysis.

 # Map the wide format CSV table on the network in Cytoscape